PKUFlyingPig/cs-self-learning/docs/数据结构与算法/CS61B.en.md

 - Course Website: <https://sp18.datastructur.es/>
 - Recordings: refer to the course website
 - Textbook: None
 - Assignments: Slightly different every year.
-In the spring semester of 2018, there are 14 Labs, 10 Homeworks and 3 Projects.
+In the spring semester of 2018, there are 14 Labs, 10 Homework and 3 Projects.
 Please refer to the course website for specific requirements.

 ## Personal resources